 - sour cream - I love how sour cream makes this cake so tender and moist!
 Make sure your sour cream is also room temperature.

-- all-purpose flour - be sure to use a kitchen scale to measure by weight, or use the spoon-and-level method to measure by volume.
+- all-purpose flour - be sure to use a kitchen scale to measure by weight, or use the spoon-and-level method to measure your flour mixture by volume.

 - baking powder & baking soda - to make sure that we get a nice lift to this cherry coffee cake.